fiveladdercon/launchpad/docs/rdm.md

 - - -

-(a) Bit 0, the least significant bit, is shown on the right to align with the English language
+(a) Bit 0, the least significant bit, is shown on the right to align with the natural language
     convention that the most significant digit is read first and hence on the left, while the least significant digit is read last and hence are on the right.
 This ensures that octal and hexademical notations, which also follow this ordering convention, map directly into the bit